Immunity, acquired

 This section has been translated automatically.

-Acquired immunity is mainly mediated by T and B lymphocytes.
-Each cell carries only receptors of a single specificity, which is different from all other cells.
-The required diversity of receptors is achieved by a genetic mechanism that takes place in the bone marrow and thymus during the development of these cells.
-This results in the variable region of receptors, through which individual combinations of the so-called V, D and J gene segments (somatic recombination; V = "variety"; D = "diversity"; J = "joining") are created in each cell.
-In consecutive somatic selection, autoreactive lymphocytes are eliminated and relevant effector cells are selected.
+Acquired immunity, also known as adaptive immunity, is primarily mediated by T and B lymphocytes.
+In the unimprinted state, each cell only carries receptors of a single specificity that differs from all other cells.
+The diversity of receptors required for this is achieved by a genetic mechanism that takes place during the development of these cells in the bone marrow and thymus.
+This creates the variable region of receptors, through which individual combinations of the so-called V, D and J gene segments (somatic recombination; V = "variety"; D = "diversity"; J = "joining") arise in each cell.
+During consecutive somatic selection, autoreactive lymphocytes are eliminated and relevant effector cells are selected.

-The acquired immunity thus produces an immense number of receptor variations that are not combined on a single cell (see also Immunity, innate).
+Acquired immunity thus produces an immense number of receptor variations that are not combined on a single cell (see below immunity, innate).

 The activation of antigen-presenting cells (APs) also requires various costimulatory factors.
-These factors are induced only after the recognition of certain molecular patterns (see below PAMPs = pathogen associated molecular patterns) by corresponding receptors (see below PRRs = pattern recognition receptors).
-This feedback in innate immunity seems to be eminently important in the prevention of "immunity" against autoantigens and non-pathogenic environmental antigens.
+The induction of these factors only occurs after certain molecular patterns (see below PAMPs = pathogen associated molecular patterns) have been recognized by corresponding receptors (see below PRRs = pattern recognition receptors).
+This feedback loop in innate immunity appears to be eminently important in the avoidance of "immunity" to autoantigens and non-pathogenic environmental antigens.

-Probably, autoimmune diseases and allergies are partly due to disturbances of these mechanisms.
+Autoimmune diseases and allergies are probably due in part to disturbances in these mechanisms.

-The antigen presentation on MHC-II molecules(MHC = "major histocompatibility complex") and the simultaneous expression of costimulating molecules causes the activation and clonal proliferation of native CD4 T lymphocytes matching this antigen, which are necessary for the activation of specific B cells, specific CD8 T lymphocytes and macrophages.
-After activation of these cells, they are recognized by different effector mechanisms.
-Interferon-gamma-producing T-helper cells of the TH1 type play a role in the control of mycobacteria, interleukin-17 producing T-helper cells in the control of fungal infections, interleukin-4 producing T-helper cells of the Th2 type in the control of worm and parasite infections.
+Antigen presentation on MHC-II molecules(MHC = "major histocompatibility complex") and the simultaneous expression of costimulatory molecules causes the activation and clonal proliferation of native CD4 T lymphocytes matching this antigen, which are necessary for the activation of specific B cells, specific CD8 T lymphocytes and macrophages.
+After activation of these cells, they become recognizable through different effector mechanisms.
+For example, interferon-gamma-producing T helper cells of the TH1 type play a role in combating mycobacteria, interleukin-17-producing T helper cells in combating fungal infections and interleukin-4-producing T helper cells of the Th2 type in combating worm and parasite infections.

-Activation-induced cell death (AICD - see apoptosis below) plays an important role in terminating immune responses.
+Activation-induced cell death (AICD - see apoptosis below) plays a key role in the termination of immune responses.

 Note(s)